White/Brown/Green 150D/48F DTY Yarn 99.99% Polyester AA Grade Eco-friendly Yarn ...

 Mechanically covered yarn

 SCY Single Covered Yarn is a type of stretch fiber that is primarily used in leggings, silk socks, denim, bras, elastic tapes, and shoe uppers.
 This type of Spandex yarn is also suitable for woven products, including clothing and accessories.
 Mechanically covered yarns also tend to be more resistant to wrinkling and pilling.
-These features make SCY Single Covered Yarn an excellent choice for garments.
+These features make SCY Single Covered Yarn an choice for garments.

 Compared to nylon yarn, Acrylic yarn has a higher denier per filament, a greater shrinkage force, and greater gripping power on the spandex core.
 Acrylic yarn is also more suitable for lower covering frequencies, so one can substitute double-covered nylon yarn with a single cover.
 This process also increases the elasticity of the finished garment.
-For the best results, you should avoid mixing synthetic fibers with Spandex yarn.
+For the results, you should avoid mixing synthetic fibers with Spandex yarn.

 Elastane fabric

 Elastane fibre is a synthetic polymer produced through four different processes.
 Reaction spinning, solution wet spinning, and melt extrusion are the primary methods for manufacturing this fibre.
-Almost 95 percent of the world's supply of elastane comes from the last method.
+Al 95 percent of the world's supply of elastane comes from the last method.
 Elastane yarn is often woven into fabric with a mix of other fibres to improve its stretch properties.

 While elastane has a number of advantages over other types of fabrics, its low breathability can make it less eco-friendly and require frequent washing.
 It also tends to trap odor and moisture.
 Finally, it has a low melting point, making it vulnerable to damage from heat over 350 degrees Fahrenheit.
 That's why it's often combined with cotton and polyester, but it still requires special care to avoid permanently damaging it.